TheRealDeluxee/CaSa/readme.md

 ## Project Structure

-- `classes.py`: Contains the `crypto_stock` class, which manages individual crypto or stock entities, stores transaction data, and processes alarms.
+- `classes.py`: Contains the `crypto_stock` class, which manages individual crypto or stock entities, stores transaction, and alarm data.
 - `func.py`: Utility functions for data retrieval, indicator calculations, alarm handling, and image generation.
 - `main.py`: The main script that orchestrates the data analysis process, schedules tasks, and manages notifications.
 - `config.ini`: Contains a crypto and stock list, alert limits, and the API key.
 This file is not included in the GitHub structure and must be created manually with the configuration details below.